tripurarisingh1994/DatingApp/README.md

 # DatingApp
-API in the Net 5.0
+API in the Net 5.0 and SQLite
+Client in the Angular